misteralex/XDAQ/README.md

 # XDAQ - Virtual Appliance - Open Source Stack
 XDAQ is an ecosystem of Open Source software for controlling Arduino based experimental data from sensors.
-It is avaiable as integration for Debian (Wheezy or Jessie releases), for Ubuntu (release 10.04) and as Virtual Debian Appliance Builder.
-The release XDAQ v1.0 includes Arduino IDE, Eclipse Luna C/C++ for Arduino and Python toolchains, some useful tools oriented to quality control with Doxygen and ArduinoUnit, to provide high performance and creative processes with openFrameworks C++ toolkit and Processing, to research with Python-based software, to make electronics accessible with Fritzing and more.
+It is avaiable as integration for Debian (Wheezy or Jessie releases), for Ubuntu and as Virtual Debian Appliance Builder.
+XDAQ includes Arduino IDE, Eclipse Mars C/C++ for Arduino and Python toolchains, some useful tools oriented to quality control with Doxygen and ArduinoUnit, to provide high performance and creative processes with openFrameworks C++ toolkit and Processing, to research with Python-based software, to make electronics accessible with Fritzing and more.

 There are many way to use XDAQ:
 - Get XDAQ as Virtual Appliance ready-to-go at www.embeddedrevolution.info